St Joseph's, Fairview

-St Joseph's, Fairview, sometimes St Joseph's C.B.S., and previously St Joseph's Secondary Christian Brothers' School, is a co-educational secondary school in Fairview, Dublin, Ireland, having been boys-only until 2023.
+St Joseph's, Fairview, sometimes St Joseph's C.B.S., and previously St Joseph's Secondary Christian Brothers' School, is a co-educational Catholic secondary school in Fairview, Dublin, Ireland, having been boys-only until 2023.
 The school was in the patronage of the Irish Christian Brothers; the patron is now the Edmund Rice Schools Trust.

 History

 Early years

 St Joseph's Christian Brothers' School, Fairview was founded in 1888.
 It was originally a training school where Christian Brothers learned to teach before moving on to other schools.
 At this time, it contained only three classrooms and taught junior classes.
 In 1890, one of the classes was given over to Intermediate Cert level.
 Br.
 J.M.
 Costen became the first headmaster of the school.

 By 1906, two extensions led to the original building having two storeys, including a woodwork room and a chemistry lab.
 At least seventeen past pupils of the school participated in the 1916 Rising.